BrianPerel/BrianPerel.github.io/README.md

 # brianperel.github.io

 My portfolio website built using bootstrap framework
--Contains: home, websitess, resume, projects, interests pages
+-Contains: home, websitess, resume, projects, and interests pages -Tools used include: html, css, javascript, jquery, xhtml, bootstrap

+This portfolio began as a project for a web dev course